jonasbindrim/Rocket_Notes/README.md

 ## Todo

-- [ ] Add integration tests for the rest endpoints
 - [ ] Add a persistent database to store the notes in
 - [ ] Add a dockerfile for easy deployment